Tetrahexyldecyl Ascorbate: The Best Vitamin C For Your Skin

 Skincare Ingredients Not Compatible With Vitamin C

-Certain active ingredients in skincare do not play well together and mixing can render them inactive or even worse, cause major skin irritation, especially if you have sensitive skin.
+Certain active ingredients in skincare do not play well together and combining them can render them inactive or even worse, cause major skin irritation, especially if you have sensitive skin.
 Here is a list of skincare ingredients we recommend not mixing with vitamin C:

 — Niacinamide